Nikitaaeee/PrimeApp/README.md

 # PrimeApp

-Prime App is an iOS application built using SwiftUI, Combine, and MVVM architecture.
+Prime App inspired by PointFree SwiftUI course is an iOS application built using SwiftUI, Combine, and MVVM architecture.

 It allows users to manipulate a counter, check if a number is prime, and find the n'th prime number using WolframAlpha API.